1coderookie/KobraGoNeoInsights/docs/index.md

 *If you want to ***contribute*** an e.g. modification (aka "MOD") you did or an important information you found, please send me an [email](mailto:3dneo@quantentunnel.de) - please don't open Pull Requests!*

 *If you find this infosite useful, please consider ***recommending it*** to others.
-This will make the community aware of this page and help other users.*
+This will make the community aware of this site and help other users.*

 *Thank you!*